usercalledred/iponomiks-prototype/README.md

 ## Purpose

 Students often struggle to keep track of where their allowance or budget goes.
-IPONOMIKS lets a user set a monthly budget, log expenses by category, and immediately see how much of their budget remains — helping them spot overspending before it happens.
+IPONOMIKS lets a user (students) set a monthly budget, log expenses by category, and immediately see how much of their budget remains helping them spot overspending before it happens.

 ---